Cultural Highlights of Bhutan, Nepal and Tibet

-Today we will go back to Lhasa; on the way we will visit the home of Panchen Lama - Tashilunpo Monastery, it was founded by the 1st Dalai Lama in 1447, is a historic and culturally important monastery in Shigatse and also the second-largest city in Tibet.
+Today we will go back to Lhasa; on the way we will visit the home of Panchen Lama - Tashilunpo Monastery, it was founded by the 1st Dalai Lama in 1447, and is a historic and culturally important monastery in Shigatse and also the second-largest city in Tibet.
 It located on a hill in the center of the city, the full name in Tibetan of the monastery means "all fortune and happiness gathered here" or "heap of glory".
 For the trip back to Lhasa later afternoon, we will provide you two solutions which will be decided by Great Tibet Tour.

 Stay overnight in Lhasa